brannerchinese/rc_study_plans/sections/notes_chromebook_chroot_installation.md

 ### Environment

-Enter the chroot by means of the `i3` alias added to the Chrome OS earlier.
+Enter the chroot by means of the `d` alias added to the Chrome OS earlier.

 Add some basic tools to `~/.bashrc`: